-A basic poncho that comes in a huge range of colors, the Foxelli poncho is aimed more at the general market than people looking for survival kit.
+A basic poncho that comes in a vast range of colors, the Foxelli poncho is aimed more at the general market than people looking for survival kit.

 Check Prices on Amazon

-However, it’s compact, lightweight and inexpensive making it a great option for preppers on a budget or those living in drier climates who want something for the occasional rain shower.
+However, it’s compact, lightweight, and inexpensive, making it an excellent option for preppers on a budget or those living in drier climates who want something for the occasional rain shower.

 The large hood has a drawstring cord and hook-and-loop fastening at the neck.
 The side fastenings are also hook-and-loop rather than snap buttons.
-These may be less likely to rip from the fabric but over time, they can become less effective as a fastening.
+These may be less likely to rip from the fabric, but they can become less effective as a fastening over time.

 - Hood with visor and drawstring